Distance Learning/SARA Agreement

 Professional Licensure Disclosures

 The following information is provided in compliance with state regulations related to higher education.
 Some state laws require an institution to provide students with specific disclosures.
 The following statements are presented in order to comply with these requirements.
-Students enrolled in Albizu online programs and residing in the states listed below should review this information.
+Students enrolled in Albizu online programs and residing in the states listed should review this information.

 The Institution will notify, in writing, all students, applicants, and potential students (collectively “Students”) who have contacted the Institution about a course or program, as to whether or not the Student’s successful completion of the course or program that customarily leads to professional licensure meets state licensing or post-licensing requirements (“Licensure Information”) where the Student is located.